ADHD is Different in Women

 How to recognize the unique signs and symptoms of attention deficit disorder in women.

-Somewhere along the way toward an egalitarian society, we lost sight of the fact that women are different from men.
-Likewise, recognizing and diagnosing ADHD in women isn’t the same as it is for men.
+Recognizing and diagnosing ADHD in women isn’t the same as it is for men.

 Noticing the Differences

-Sari Solden, whose book Women with Attention Deficit Disorder is a must read for any woman with ADHD, talked about this neglect in an interview conducted at an ADDA Conference.
+Sari Solden, whose book Women with Attention Deficit Disorder (#CommissionsEarned) is a must read for any woman with ADHD, talked about this neglect in an interview conducted at an ADDA Conference.
 “A significant number of women with ADHD go undiagnosed because, first of all, most women were never hyperactive and didn’t cause problems for anybody, so of course they weren’t picked up.”

-According to Solden, women who have ADHD are misdiagnosed and treated for something other than an attention deficit.
+According to Solden, women who have ADHD are often misdiagnosed and treated for something other than an attention deficit.
 “Even if they go to their doctor or complain to their therapist of feeling overwhelmed or disorganized, they’re much more likely to be given a diagnosis of a mood disorder instead of ADHD.”

 A woman who has ADHD may also have a mood disorder, as many people who have ADHD also live with a mood disorder or other condition.
 But treating the mood disorder is only part of the solution.
 Once the mood disorder is under control, she is still left with untreated ADHD.